← Previous · All Episodes · Next →

 Emma Ulveland:

 Wow.
 I'm really impressed.
 So now that you're back in Victoria, you've been here for almost a year.
-And clearly, Haywood Academies is in high demand.
+And clearly, Heywood Academies is in high demand.
 So how many students do you work with?

 Emma Ulveland: